notator/ResidentSynthHostTestSite/README.md

 It defines the `ResSynth.synthSettingsDefs` array, containing the definitions of settings for the _ResidentSynth_ that can be used to override the default channel settings which are otherwise set in the synth's 16 channels.

 On loading, the _ResidentSynth_ creates an internal list of alternative settings.
 The first alternative (at index 0) always contains the channel default settings in all 16 channels.
 Subsequent alternatives are defined in the `ResSynth.synthSettingsDefs` array.
 The first setting to be defined in the `ResSynth.synthSettingsDefs` array is therefore at index 1 in the internal list.
-The (non-standard MIDI) SET_SYNTH_SETTINGS message sets all 16 channels in the _ResidentSynth_ by sending the index of the synthSettings in the internal list.

 The **synthSettings** attributes are as follows:
 &emsp;&emsp;`name` -- an arbitrary, descriptive string (default: "default synth settings")